Place to BEE: Honey Festival 2016

 Information for Farmers

 Informational leaflets on Animal Identification-Registration were distributed to the farmers of Samtskhe-Javakheti, Kvemo Kartli and Ajara regions by NFA representatives.
-These leaflets serve to increase awareness on the compulsory EU regulation for preventing diseases, ensuring health of animals and traceability that contributes to the selling of meat, protecting consumers` rights and Georgia’s image as a country of high export potential.
-NFA also provides vaccination on Foot and Mouth and blood tests for Brucellosis on the site.
-According to the latest data, 1 939 674 livestock and 140 466 small ruminants are identified, and in total 994 058 animals are registered.
+These leaflets will serve to increase awareness of the compulsory EU regulation for preventing animal diseases, ensuring the health of animals and traceability that contributes to safe selling of meat, protecting consumers` rights and Georgia’s image as a country of high export potential.
+The NFA has also been providing vaccination for Foot and Mouth and blood tests for Brucellosis on the site.
+According to the latest data, 1 939 674 livestock and 140 466 small ruminants have been identified, and in total 994 058 animals have been registered.

-The Animal Identification-Registration project is implementing throughout the country by the National Food Agency (NFA) and Swiss Agency for Development and Cooperation (SDC) funded Alliances Lesser Caucasus Programme (ALCP) implemented by Mercy Corps Georgia.
+The Animal Identification-Registration project is being implemented throughout the country by the National Food Agency (NFA) and Swiss Agency for Development and Cooperation (SDC) funded Alliances Lesser Caucasus Programme (ALCP) implemented by Mercy Corps Georgia.

 Photo Source: National Food Agency